Haroonkhan0629/Fit2Go/README.md

 ## <a name="features"></a>Features
-* User can creaate data
+* User can create data
 * User can edit data
 * User can delete data
 * User can search data